 Young’s office had not responded late Friday afternoon to an e-mailed question about why Hartline’s case was highlighted after the charges had been dropped.

 Young’s “crackdown” cracked up!
 But that’s what happens when you try to steal thunder.
-Meanwhile Mr. Hartline is not amused: Read the rest of this entry »
+Meanwhile Mr. Hartline is not amused: Continue reading Watch it or John Young will steal your thunder – “add insult to injury”!

 Over the past couple of days I’ve saved links to several stories pieces from the Times Picayune, two from the opinion page and one from the news department.
 Our readers will recall last week we had a bit of fun with T-P columnist Stephanie Grace, who evidently has never met a politician, crooked or otherwise she failed to like so I guess it was natural I was tickled when T-P columnist/editor Drew Broach entered the fray from the perspective of the school board races in a column that is well worth featuring here on Slabbed.
 Here is a snippet: